Project

 Supporting the development of climate-resilient water safety planning

-To improve the climate resilience of water resources in drought-prone areas targeted by the project, Water Safety Plans (WSPs) have been drawn up in collaboration with government stakeholders.
-This involves assessing the implications of climate change at every part of the water supply chain, from rainfall reaching the catchment through to the end user.
+To improve the climate resilience of water resources in drought-prone areas targeted by the project, 29 Climate-Resilient Water Safety Plans (CRWSPs) were drawn up in collaboration with government stakeholders.
+This involved assessing the implications of climate change at every part of the water supply chain, from rainfall reaching the catchment through to the end user.
 Depending on the location, risks can include not only reduced supply and interrupted service delivery, but also extreme events such as flash flooding that can cause major damage to water supply infrastructure.

 Gearing women and youth up to establish and run micro-to-small maintenance and spare parts supply businesses

-SCRS-WaSH is well on its way to achieving its goals of supporting women- and youth-run enterprises for the provision of maintenance services and spare parts supplies to water supply facilities.
-To date, 27 of the targeted 30 companies have been set up and trained.
-This includes support on business plan development and marketing strategies as well as connections to market outlets and equipment to start up operations.
-Over 60 technical and vocational education trainers and other experts have received training so they can, in turn, train others.
+SCRS-WaSH successfully achieved its goals of supporting women- and youth-run micro and small enterprises (MSEs) for the provision of maintenance services and spare parts supplies to water supply facilities.
+At the project's conclusion, 30 MSEs been set up and trained and had generated jobs for 353 people, 62% of whom were women.
+The training included support on business plan development and marketing strategies as well as connections to market outlets and equipment to start up operations.
+Over 60 technical and vocational education trainers and other experts received training so they can, in turn, train others.
 At least ten regional bureaus have agreed to, or are providing working premises for these businesses and apprenticeships are underway for them to deliver services in collaboration with urban water utilities and cluster woreda water and energy offices to maintain water infrastructure systems.

 women, men, and youth involved in micro and small businesses supported with training